peterhinch/micropython-async/v3/docs/TUTORIAL.md

  * It has an `__aiter__` method returning the asynchronous iterator.
  * It has an ` __anext__` method which is a task - i.e. defined with
  `async def` and containing at least one `await` statement.
-To stop iteration it must raise a `StopAsyncIteration` exception.
+To stop the iteration, it must raise a `StopAsyncIteration` exception.

 Successive values are retrieved with `async for` as below: